 The soil where they are planted should be rich in organic matter.
 Add in compost or rotted manure if needed.

 Prepare the soil by digging 6-12 inches deep.
 Remove any weeds, rocks, or roots.
-The hole should be wide and deep enough to completely hold the fern’s root ball.
+The hole should be broad and deep enough to hold the fern’s root ball ultimately.

 When you are ready to plant the fern, loosen it from its pot.
 Gently loosen the root ball.
-This will help the growth of the root system.
+It will help the growth of the root system.
 At this point, step back and check the look of the fern.
 Should the plant be moved to the right or left a little?
-This is the time to adjust the position.
+That is the time to adjust the position.

 Cover it generously with soil and use your hands or a garden tool to press it down around the fern.

 Water thoroughly.
 Newly planted plants shouldn’t be allowed to dry out.
 Check it regularly for moistness throughout its first growing season.
-This will help it get successfully established.
+That will help it get successfully established.

 Keep weeds in check by applying a layer of mulch around the fern.
-This might be shredded bark or a like substance.
+It might be shredded bark or a like substance.

-Ferns can also be raised indoors.
+You can also raise Ferns indoors.
 Keep them away from heat.
 Watch for signs of drying out.
 You can do this by touching the soil.
 Misting indoor ferns is another way to keep them from getting too dry.
 Don’t spray the foliage directly.

 Most ferns are low-maintenance plants.
 They look great and don’t require a lot of care.
-They can be enjoyed for years.
+You can enjoy Ferns for years.